HenetLLC/unreal-switch-control/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/your-repo/HenetSwitchControl/releases).
+1. Download the latest `HenetSwitchControl-vX.X.X.zip` file from the [GitHub Releases page](https://github.com/HenetLLC/unreal-switch-control/releases).
 2. In your Unreal Engine project, create a `Plugins` folder at the root if it doesn't already exist.
-3. Extract the downloaded archive and copy the `HenetSwitchControl` folder into your project's `Plugins` folder.
+3. Extract the downloaded zip archive into your project's `Plugins` folder.
+The structure should be `YourProject/Plugins/HenetSwitchControl/`.
 4. Restart the Unreal Editor.
-The plugin should be automatically detected.
 5. Open the Plugins window (`Edit > Plugins`) and verify that "Henet Switch Control" is enabled under the "Project" or "Installed" category.

 ## How to Use